-Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.2 Good practice Members of the team record things that go wrong and discuss them to help identify learning and reduce the chances of similar mistakes happening again.
-2. Staff Standards met 2.2 Good practice Members of the pharmacy team complete regular training modules to help them keep their knowledge up to date.
+Duinainla Principle Exception Notable Why Principle finding standard reference practice Why 1.
+Governance Good practice 1.2 Good practice The pharmacy team record things that go wrong and discuss them to help identify learning and reduce the chances of similar mistakes happening again.
+1.7 Good practice Members of the team are given training so that they know how to keep private information safe.
+2. Staff Good practice 2.2 Good practice Members of the pharmacy team complete regular training modules to help them keep their knowledge up to date.
+2.4 Good practice The pharmacy team routinely discuss things that go wrong and receive feedback about this work.
 3. Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met N/A N/A N/A 5.
-Equipment and facilities Standards met N/A N/A N/A
+Services, including medicines management Standards met 4.2 Good practice The pharmacy provides services safely, and additional checks are carried out for people who take higher risk medicines to ensure they are safe to supply.
+5. Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance ✓ Good practice

 The pharmacy team follows written procedures, and this helps to maintain the safety and effectiveness of the pharmacy's services.
-Members of the team record things that go wrong and discuss them to help identify learning and reduce the chances of similar mistakes happening again.
-They are given training so that they know how to keep private information safe.
-And they keep the records that they need to by law.
+The pharmacy keeps the records it needs to by law.
+And members of the team are given training so that they know how to keep private information safe.
+They record things that go wrong and discuss them to help identify learning and reduce the chances of similar mistakes happening again.

-There was a set of standard operating procedures (SOPs) which were regularly updated by the head office.
-The pharmacy team had signed training sheets to say they had read and accepted the SOPs.
-The pharmacy had implemented the company's "safercare" programme to help identify any shortcomings in their procedures.
+There was a current set of standard operating procedures (SOPs), some of which were reviewed in July 2019 by the head office.
+Members of the pharmacy team had signed to say they had read and accepted the SOPs.
+The pharmacy had implemented the company's "safercare" programme to help review and learn from routine processes and procedures.
 Each month audits were completed to ensure compliance in various areas.
 This included the environment - ensuring the premises were tidy and stock appropriately stored, and process - to ensure regular housekeeping tasks were carried out such as near miss records and fridge temperatures.
-The previous audit had identified a shortcoming in the date checking process which the pharmacy team were in the process of bringing back up to date.

 Dispensing errors were recorded electronically and submitted to the superintendent (SI).
-The pharmacy team were able to explain the process to record errors, and the forms used to investigate them.
-Near miss errors were recorded on a paper log and the records were reviewed monthly by the pharmacist to identify any patterns or trends.
-The pharmacist discussed the review with the pharmacy team every month as part of a 'safercare briefing'.
-The pharmacist would also highlight mistakes to staff at the point of accuracy check and ask them to rectify their own errors.
-The pharmacy team gave examples of action they had taken to manage risks they had identified from near miss reviews, such as segregating different strengths of amlodipine tablets.
-The company shared learning between pharmacies on the intranet.
-For example, they shared case studies about when things have gone wrong or professional matters.
+A recent error involved the incorrect supply of pantoprazole instead of paroxetine.
+The pharmacist had investigated the error using a root cause analysis and discussed his findings with the pharmacy team.
+Action had been taken to help reduce the risk of further errors, such as segregating the medicines away from each other.
+Near miss incidents were recorded on a paper log.
+The pharmacist explained that he would highlight mistakes to staff at the point of accuracy check and ask them to rectify their own errors.
+The pharmacist said he would also review the near miss records to identify any trends.
+He gave examples of action which had been taken to help prevent similar mistakes.
+For example, moving different strengths of bisoprolol tablets away from one another.
+The company shared learning between pharmacies in a bulletin on the intranet.
+Amongst other topics they covered common errors and learning topics.
 The pharmacy team would discuss the information when it was received.